AdrianPaiva/ResearchMonster/readme.md

+**Make you have COMPOSER installed, simply navigate to the project directory, right click and select use composer here or use the command line in PHPstorm**

 **For the database make sure to use migrations instead of using phpmyadmin to work on the database**!

 simply use "php artisan migrate" after you create an empty database in mysql named "researchmonster"